 Change the 2nd paragraph as follows:

 For each AC an enhanced variant of the DCF, called an enhanced distributed channel access function (EDCAF), contends for TXOPs using a set of EDCA parameters.
-When communicating Data frames outside the context of a BSS (dot11OCBActivated is true)For a STA communicating OCB, the EDCA parameters are the corresponding default values or are as set by the SME in dot11EDCATable (except for TXOP limits for a non-NGV STA, which shall be set to 0 for each AC as specified in 10.23.2.9 (TXOP limits(#2056, #2057, #2073))).(#2056, #2057, #2073) For a non-AP STA communicating within a non-mesh QoS BSS, the EDCA parameters used are from the EDCA Parameter Set element or (for a non-AP STA prior to associating with an AP of an infrastructure BSS, a mesh STA, or a STA that operates OCB) from the default values for the parameters.
+When communicating Data frames outside the context of a BSS (dot11OCBActivated is true)For a STA communicating OCB, the EDCA parameters are the corresponding default values or are as set by the SME in dot11EDCATable (except for TXOP limits for a non-NGV STA, which shall be set to 0 for each AC as specified in 10.23.2.9 (TXOP limits(#2056, #2057, #2073))).(#2056, #2057, #2073) For a STA operating outside the context of a BSS the STA’s transmit queue for each AC may be cleared by the invocation of the MLME-CANCELTX.request primitive (see 6.3.126).
+For a non-AP STA communicating within a non-mesh QoS BSS, the EDCA parameters used are from the EDCA Parameter Set element or (for a non-AP STA prior to associating with an AP of an infrastructure BSS, a mesh STA, or a STA that operates OCB) from the default values for the parameters.
 The parameters used by the EDCAF to control its operation are defined by dot11QAPEDCATable at the AP and by dot11EDCATable at the non-AP STA.

 CID 3011/3015: